infovpcs/odoo18_mcp_project/VENDOR_BILL_ANALYTIC_README.md

 This ensures that all projects have proper analytic accounts before processing bills.

+## Odoo 18 Project-Analytic Integration

+In Odoo 18, the `project.project` model has a many2one field named `account_id` that links to `account.analytic.account`.
+The script is specifically designed to work with this field structure.

+The script will:
+1. Check for the `account_id` field in projects
+2. Use this field to link projects with analytic accounts
+3. When creating new analytic accounts for projects, update the project's `account_id` field

 ## Analytic Account Selection

 For invoice lines that already have analytic distributions set, the script will use those distributions to create analytic lines.